-When starting a business, you will need to decide which of the 4 business structures is best for your business.
+When starting a business, you will need to decide which type of business structure is best for your business.

-Some things you may like to consider as part of this decision includes your personal circumstances and who will be the key operator of the business
+Some things you may like to consider include your personal circumstances and who will be the key operator of the business

-Making the right decision from the onset is critical because the structure you choose can impact:
+Making the right decision from the onset is critical because the business structure you choose can impact:

 - the business registration process

 - the safety of your personal assets and/or

 - the continuity of the business upon change of ownership.

 Without trying to scare you…. it can also influence whether your business succeeds or fails.